AtharvaGokhale95/NLP_GenAI_LLM_Deployment/Notes/LSTM_RNN.md

     1. What to keep
     2. What to update
     3. What to throw away

 3. LSTM working:
+   1. Each any Neural Network, each input neuron is connected to all the neurons in the hidden layer.
+So, even in LSTM-RNN at t = 1, the values passed as input (a vector representation of the first work in the corpus) will be sent to all the neurons in the hidden layer.
+Now as the core concept of RNN, each neuron in the hidden layer will be connected with the next neuron to maintain the sequential information, the output of each neuron in the hidden layer will be dependent on the current input, value shared from the initial neuron, and now in case of LSTM, along with the current input, value shared from the initial neuron we will also have the input from the Cell State which will bring the long term memory.
-   1. At each time step (say, each word in a sentence):
+   2. At each time step (say, each word in a sentence):
       1. The LSTM looks at the current input and previous hidden state
       2. Gates decide what to forget, what new info to add, and what to output
       3. The cell state carries forward the long-term memory
       4. The hidden state is the short-term, immediate output
-   2. $C_t$ is the cell state - the memory of the LSTM at time step 't'
+   3. $C_t$ is the cell state - the memory of the LSTM at time step 't'
       1. Unlike the hidden state $h_t$ (which is like short-term “working memory”), $C_t$ is designed to flow almost unchanged across many time steps so the network doesn’t forget important context
       2. Analogy:
          1. $C_t$ = Your running understanding of the whole plot so far (long-term memory).